WB's 'Hey 19 Rap' of the Week

 One thing here that's not clear is why "Home at Last" is on the list.
 The titles listed all point strongly to the Gaucho period.
 Perhaps Aja wasn't yet released and the track list hadn't been finalized?

-In any case, this smallest SD artifact is a fascinating look behind the curtain, even if, given its provenance, my conscious doesn't feel entirely clean for taking a peek.
+In any case, this smallest SD artifact is a fascinating look behind the curtain, even if, given its provenance, my conscience doesn't feel entirely clean for taking a peek.

 I'd have to assume this is a list of all the songs that were primarily written by Walter himself although I have no sources on that claim